 (c) the suspect must be asked to confirm that he or she has received a copy of the notice at sub-paragraph (b) above.
 If the suspect fails to accept or to acknowledge receipt of the notice, the interviewer will state for the recording that a copy of the notice has been provided to the suspect and that he or she has refused to take a copy of the notice or has refused to acknowledge receipt.

-(d) the time shall be recorded and the interviewer shall notify the suspect that the recording is being saved to the secure network.
-The interviewer must save the recording in the presence of the suspect.
+(d) the time shall be recorded and the interviewer shall ensure that the interview record is saved to the device in the presence of the suspect, their solicitor and appropriate adult and notify them accordingly.
+The interviewer must then explain that the record will be transferred securely to the remote secure network file server (see paragraph 4.15).
+If the equipment is available to enable the record to be transferred there and then in the suspect’s presence, then it should be so transferred.
+If it is transferred at a later time, the time and place of the transfer must be recorded.
 The suspect should then be informed that the interview is terminated.

-(F) After the interview
+(H) After the interview

-7.14 The interviewer shall make a note in their pocket book that the interview has taken place and that it was audibly recorded, time it commenced, its duration and date and the identification number of the original recording.
+4.13 The interviewer shall make a note in their pocket book that the interview has taken place and that it was audibly recorded, time it commenced, its duration and date and the identification number, filename or other reference for the recording (see Note 3I).

-7.15 If no proceedings follow in respect of the person whose interview was recorded, the recordings must be kept securely as in paragraphs 7.16 and 7.17.
+4.14 If no proceedings follow in respect of the person whose interview was recorded, the recordings must be kept securely as in paragraphs 4.14 and 4.15.

-(See Note 5A.)

-(G) Security of secure digital network interview records
+(I) Security of secure digital network interview records

-7.16 Interview record files are stored in read only format on non-removable storage devices, for example, hard disk drives, to ensure their integrity.
-The recordings are first saved locally to a secure non-removable device before being transferred to the remote network device.
-If for any reason the network connection fails, the recording remains on the local device (see paragraph 4.11(d))and will be transferred when the network connections are restored.
+4.15 The recordings are first saved locally on the device before being transferred to the remote network file server system (see paragraph 1.6(a)(iii)).
+The recording remains on the local device until the transfer is complete.
+If for any reason the network connection fails, the recording will be transferred when the network connection is restored (see paragraph 4.12(d)).
+The interview record files are stored in read only format on non-removable storage devices, for example, hard disk drives, to ensure their integrity.

-7.17 Access to interview recordings, including copying to removable media, must be strictly controlled and monitored to ensure that access is restricted to those who have been given specific permission to access for specified purposes when this is necessary.
+4.16 Access to interview recordings, including copying to removable media, must be strictly controlled and monitored to ensure that access is restricted to those who have been given specific permission to access for specified purposes when this is necessary.
 For example, police officers and CPS lawyers involved in the preparation of any prosecution case, persons interviewed if they have been charged or informed they may be prosecuted and their legal representatives.